NKU-MobFly-Robotics/SPTG-LCC/README.md

 Assuming the folder where the code is downloaded locally is： **/home/wyw/SPTG-LCC**

-Check the folder where you cloned the code and replace the following command：**/home/wyw/SPTG-LCC**
+Check the folder where you cloned the code and replace the example folder（**/home/wyw/SPTG-LCC**） in all the following commands
 ### 2. Docker images download

 ### 3. catkin_make